georgeberry/bernie_vs_trump/README.md

 For instance: `pip install python-twitter`

 * python-twitter
+* beautifulsoup4
-* BeautifulSoup
+* selenium
-* Selenium (with PhantomJS)
+* numpy
-* Numpy/Scipy
+* scipy
-* SciKit Learn
+* scikit-learn

-* PhantomJS is crucial for the crawler to work but cannot be installed via pip.
-If you have a Mac and have `brew` installed then you can easily install it through `brew install phantomjs`.
-The following link contains instructions necessary to install it via an alternative means: http://stackoverflow.com/questions/13287490/is-there-a-way-to-use-phantomjs-in-python?answertab=votes#tab-top
+* PhantomJS is crucial for our crawler to work but cannot be installed via pip.
+To install it you must use `brew`, which can be installed in the command line by typing `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`.
+You may have to respond to some prompts during the installation which should take a couple of minutes.
+After this you can easily install PhantomJS by typing the command `brew install phantomjs`.

 ## Python conventions